memory-consolidation/academic-kickstart/content/authors/Ricardo-paricio/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Research assistent in project A06
+bio: PhD student in project A05

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons